Mikelfras/python-flask-Hydrolabs/README.md

 You'll need to install docker https://www.docker.com Once you have docker running, and you've opened the project run: `docker compose up`

-To test, cd into src/tests/process, and run: pytest
+This will start the container, which you can likely access the logs in your code enviroment, or through docker.

+To test, cd into `src/tests/process`, and run: `pytest` to run, you may need to change the address to `addr = "http://127.0.0.1:5004"` all images should pass as is - if they fail for any reason something has gone wrong, and the debugging associated with the test functions may be useful.

 To test other images, debug, or otherwise use the api locally, the process_test.py shows several examples on how to run different commands.

 Deploy steps:
-when building to deploy use this if on an M1 mac: --platform linux/amd64 full command: docker build --platform linux/amd64 . --tag gcr.io/hydrosis-beta/hydrolabs_api docker push gcr.io/hydrosis-beta/hydrolabs_api
+when building to deploy use this if on an M1 mac: --platform linux/amd64 full command:
+ `docker build --platform linux/amd64 . --tag gcr.io/hydrosis-beta/hydrolabs_api
+ docker push gcr.io/hydrosis-beta/hydrolabs_api`

 Guide: https://cloud.google.com/run/docs/building/containers?authuser=1